mohsentta/SmallTankGame/README.md

 ## License
 ### Permissions
-✔ Commercial use
+❌ Commercial use

 ✔ Modification

-✔ Distribution
+❌ Distribution

 ✔ Private use

 ❌ Liability

 ❌ Warranty

+✔ Educational Use

 ### Readme